abdulrahim2002/thinkersclub/_posts/2024-06-01-how-to-compile-vim-with-clipboard-support.md

-When you install vim, a usual requirement as with all text editors is the ability to copy to/from system clipboard so you can lets say, copy something into your vim session from lets say firefox.
-Or vice versa, however copy pasting in terminal editors is not as straight forward as with GUI editors.
-In vim if you want to copy something into an auxilary space( anticipating it would be used later, so you can paste from this auxilary space ) is achieved by **registers**.
+When you install vim, a usual requirement as with all text editors is the ability to copy to/from system clipboard so you can lets say, copy something into your vim session from firefox or vice versa, however copy pasting in terminal editors is not as straight forward as with GUI editors.
+In vim if you want to copy something into an auxilary space (anticipating it would be used later, so you can paste from this auxilary space) is achieved by **registers**.

 The register that represents system clipboard is `+` register.
 Anything that you copy into this register is available in system clipboard.

 ## How to use registers to copy/paste

 To copy a text into a register, select it in visual mode and press `"<register_name>y` to yank the contents into the given register.
 And to paste the contents of a particular register at current position, use `"<register_name>p`.

-To use system clipboard, you just have to substitute "+" in the above commands.
+To use system clipboard, you just have to substitute "+" for register name in the above commands.

 ## clipboard support